 A new community – For some buyers, the idea of moving into an established neighbourhood can be daunting.
 If this sounds like you, then a new build is a great opportunity to make friends with an emerging community.
 For first time buyers, this is a great way to share experiences with people in the same position.

-NHBC warranty – 80% of new build homes carry The National House Building Council (NHBC) 10 year warranty.
-This helps insure your home automatically against problems linked to new builds.
-This peace of mind is great for both first time buyers and seasoned home owners; no-one likes unexpected bills and costs.
+Warranties – All of our properties are covered by an The National House Building Council (NHBC) or Local Authority Building Control (LABC) 10 year warranty.
+This helps insure your home automatically against any structural defects.
+This peace of mind is great for both first time buyers and seasoned home owners; no-one likes unexpected bills & costs.

 Character – People often prefer to move into existing properties because they have character.
 It is often this unique history that people fall in love with; this is especially true of period properties and listed buildings.